rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationMssql.md

 - There is a single argument of type DeleteMssqlLiveMountInput.
 - Returns AsyncRequestStatus.
+### deletelogshipping
+Delete a specified log shipping configuration.

+- There is a single argument of type DeleteLogShippingInput.
+- Returns AsyncRequestStatus.
 ### downloaddatabasebackupfiles
 Downloads a list of snapshot and log backups from a Microsoft SQL database